How to Start an E-commerce Business in Dubai, UAE

 Many entrepreneurs and investors flock to the UAE to start the business of their dreams.
-Due to the ease in business setup as well as its lucrative market filled with high spenders, the country shows active encouragement for those who wish to start a business of their own.
+Due to the ease of business setup in Sharjah as well as its lucrative market filled with high spenders, the country shows active encouragement for those who wish to start a business of their own.
 Even in the online sphere, the country stands out amongst the rest.
 With an E-commerce market valuation of over US $10 billion, the UAE is a leader within the MENA region, which is astounding considering its population.
 Over 81% of the UAE’s adult population engages in online shopping, purchasing products through various online platforms.

 1. Choose your line of business and business license

 Once you’ve decided to start your business online, it’s time to decide what services or products you’d like to sell.
 It can be anything from pottery to electronics, the sky is the limit.
 Based on your choice of economic activity, you can begin to decide your license type.
 Some business activities may require more than one license or a different license altogether, but most firms opt for an E-commerce license to start their operations.
 This license covers most business activities across various online platforms and allows for the trading of goods and services through the medium of the internet.

 2. Choose the correct jurisdiction and acquire a trade license

 Choosing between a Free Zone and the mainland can entirely rely on the character of your online business.
 A mainland provides you the liberty to trade or sell your product and services on to the native market whereas a Free Zone license would force you to figure with an area distributor.
 In this case, consider the influences from which your business can profit more in terms of market reach and scalability.